ABOUT THE NEW YORK FOLKLORE SOCIETY

 |Patti Mason, Voices Copy Editor and Website Administrator|

 Patti Mason joined the New York Folklore Society staff in 1997, working in the Ithaca office through May 1999.She has developed and maintained the Society’s website since 1998, including the management of the online store, statewide activities calendar, and digital publication archives.
 She assumed copy editing responsibilities for Voices in 2012.
 She has worked as a typesetter, a laboratory technician, a registered dietitian, a database manager for a commodity trading advisory firm, a processor of university research proposals, and a substitute teacher and school librarian.
 She holds BS degrees in Biochemistry and in Nutrition from Texas A&M University and the University of Texas at Austin, respectively.
 At Cornell University, she had the pleasure of studying cultural history and literature, including classes taught by her favorite professors, Dr. Michael Steinberg and Dr. Daniel R. Schwarz.
-She continues to assist Dr. David Sahn in the Cornell Food and Nutrition Policy Program with editing projects, including the forthcoming volume The Fight against Hunger and Malnutrition: The Role of Food, Agriculture, and Targeted Policies (Oxford University Press, 2015), and with website development.
+She continues to assist Dr. David Sahn in the Cornell Food and Nutrition Policy Program with editing projects, including the recent volume The Fight against Hunger and Malnutrition: The Role of Food, Agriculture, and Targeted Policies (Oxford University Press, 2015), and with website development.